 Yes, USB was designed with a special feature, called "dynamic connect/disconnect", so you can plug and unplug devices without having to power-down your computer.

-My computer does not have USB.
-Can I convert either the serial or parallel port, already on my computer, to a USB port?
+USB.
+Can I convert either the serial or parallel port, already on my computer,

 No, it is not possible to convert a conventional port, like serial or parallel, to a USB Port.
 There are basic differences between conventional ports and USB that prevent this.
 For example; conventional ports are single ended, that is only one device may be connected.
 USB is a networked connection.
 Up to 127 devices may be connected to a single port.
 Conventional; port operate a slow data rates.
 USB ports operate at many Megabits per second.